 Any critique is gold dust.
 The reader giving it is saving your backside from a kicking elsewhere, remember that.
 Remember too, they'd rather be writing, so this is a gift.

 Professional feedback.
-When a writer comes to me for feedback on a professional basis via the Pitch Pack or Feedback calls, they will get tough love.
+When a writer comes to me for feedback on their second draft via the Editing course, they will get tough love.
 I'm exacting.
 I want to push my beloved writers up the ladder fast so I give a line by line forensic critique of how the story is working or not working for me.
 Everything can be fixed if you know what's causing the problem.
 Honestly, I don't like it when I have to use a red pen a lot.
 It makes my heart sink for the writer as I know how hurtful it is, but I say to myself, I can let this go and do them no favours, they will be rejected.
 I can show them and they can either take it or leave it.
 I know from experience it's hard to take critical feedback, you feel winded, and a day or two must pass before you can see that what you've got you can use to move onwards and upwards.

 Generally, a writer will hear the single negative and fail to hear the many positives.
 So I ensure the positives are communicated loud and proud and repeated!
 Anything is fixable when you know the problem.
 It's all simple there on out.
 If you've taken our Ninety Day Novel course you've got everything you need in place.
 In the course, we make sure the story is good and holy from the get-go, so thereafter anything can be fixed, you've not got a massive dud, you've got a cracking story with issues to tweak and tweeze.